Table of Contents

 - gather insights from all impacted employees

-- test before change and tactics are too far along
+- test early- before changes and tactics are too far along

 - ask for problem-solving suggestions on how to improve